By Abubakar A Rafindadi

 For those of us that wrote Jamb three times, passed all, and failed to secure admission who also are from the catchment area of the University felt the same way but later got to understand the process & how it works!

-There are some unique facts about ABU that we must appreciate which includes among so many others; ABU is the most cosmopolitan University in the whole of Africa, not even Nigeria.
-It’s no news that ABU Zaria has students from each and every one of the 774 local governments in the country which makes it a mini Nigeria.
+There are some unique facts about ABU Zaria that we must appreciate which includes among so many others; ABU is the most cosmopolitan University in the whole of Africa, not even Nigeria.
+It’s no news that ABU Zaria has students from each one of the 774 local governments in the country which makes it a mini Nigeria.

 - 1. Merit list 45% of the total students admitted to the department.
 At least 2 to 3 students with the highest score from each state.

 - 2. Catchment area list 35%.
 Like any other university in Nigeria ABU considers students from its selected States as its catchment area.

 - 3. Less Educationally developed states list 20%.
 In other to give candidates in some selected states that are not as educationally developed as the others a chance to be in ABU as they are at a disadvantage and cannot stand their colleagues from the opposite side

 This makes 100% for each department and in doing this no state is left out.
 Please tell me which other University in Nigeria can say the same of their institution?
 I’ll tell you the answer for free “NONE”.

 As regards the case of one Goodness Thomas, she would have made it for the MBBS Merit list from her state but unfortunately, she was number 7 on the list in terms of jamb score from Niger state and only the first two were picked as it is in the case with all other 36 states and the FCT, she also wouldn’t have made it for the 2nd & 3rd criteria for admission as the number from the Medical and Dental Board limits ABU MBBS to only 120 students per session so please do the maths.

 How would you have admitted Goodness into MBBS and justify it even if you are on the admissions committee?